How Neoliberalism Transformed Sex Work in the United States

 Nancy Lindisfarne and Jonathan Neale

 On Dec 19th the Taliban government announced that women would no longer be allowed to attend universities.
 On Dec 24th they announced that women would no longer be allowed to work for foreign funded NGOs.
 These are ugly developments.
+As so often before, both the Taliban and the Western powers are playing with women’s lives for their own political ends.
+This note explains how and why.

 Continue reading